dipscope/TypeManager.TS/README.md

 3. Declarative type options are applied;
 4. Property type options are applied;

-Declarative configuration supports the same options as decorators.
-With such a configuration you can declare types like the following.
+With declarative configuration you can declare types like the following and keep metadata in another place.

 ```typescript
 export class User